dandua98/PendingPR/README.md

 - PendingPR only assigns labels to open issues
-- Reopening a closed PR will lead to _Pending PR_ label being assigned to issues mentioned in the description if the issues are still open
+- Reopening a closed PR will lead to _Pending PR_ label being assigned to issues mentioned in the body if the issues are still open
-- Editing a PR's description and removing/adding issues from description will remove/add the label to those issues
+- Editing a PR's body and removing/adding issues from body will remove/add the label to those issues
 - Closing an issue in a different repository isn't supported yet